XirtamInteractive/DaneCallaghan/README.md

 The job posting can be viewed on Seek [here](https://www.seek.com.au/job/38381422?searchrequesttoken=935c9592-fd12-4cb6-adda-25411837db7c&type=promoted)

 ## Description:
 A Senior Financial Adviser works with clients to help them understand their financial needs.
-They discuss and assesss various aspects of the clients financial situation such as budgets and cash flow, superannuation, investments, risk management, estate planning and retirement goals.
+They discuss and assesss various aspects of the client's financial situation such as budgets and cash flow, superannuation, investments, risk management, estate planning and retirement goals.
 The adviser will help educate the client on these topics and address any concerns they may have.

 After assessment, the adviser will build a strategy tailored to the client's specific needs and goals.
 The adviser then implements the financial plan and monitors it to ensure it continues to meet the client's goals as their life moves forward.